szilard/ml-x1/README.md

 ## Machine learning tools on monster EC2 X1 instance (128 cores, 2 TB RAM)

+Despite the deep learning hype, for most supervised learning problems on tabular data (the ones usually encountered in business) gradient boosting machines (GBMs) most often beat all other algorithms.

+The two best of the most widely used open source implementations for GBMs are h2o and xgboost.

+In this repo I'll play with h2o and xgboost GBMs on Amazon EC2's X1 instance with 128 cores.

+First, with h2o:

 ### Experiments on r3.8xlarge (32 cores)

 r3.8xlarge has 2 CPU sockets with 8+8 hyperthreaded cores each